cioran0/DiscordAI/README.md

 Might want to get rid of timeout could cause problems.
 And there was also some problems with something else I forget.

-Since discord has a limit of 2000 tokens, this will truncate responses past that and put ...continued.
+Since discord has a limit of 2000 characters (4000 with Nitro), this will truncate responses past that and put ...continued.
 Trigger ai aliased as a1 in deference to US Department of Education.